Visa and Immigration

 Please note the follwing:

-• Long term permission to reside in Ireland is obtained by registering with the local immigration services within the time limit stamped on the passport.
+- Long term permission to reside in Ireland is obtained by registering with the immigration service within the time limit stamped on your passport.

 We recommend that you have the following documents ready to show the immigration officer at your point of entry into Ireland.